dvoss26/IT-359-Group-Project/README.md

 ## Artificial Intelligence Implementation
-Our current idea for the implementation:
-   **Test each default models to find the one that best works around our project description**
+Our current idea for the implementation:  *Not Finalized, but gives us a base plan to work around* **Test each default models to find the one that best works around our project description**
    - We can either follow route of using one model for whole project or multiple models for different steps (One for scripting, one for scanning output, etc)